Paul Kreppel

 Paul Kreppel (born June 20, 1947) is an American actor and director.
 On television, he was best known as pianist Sonny Mann on the show It's a Living.
 In his work as theater director-producer-creator, he received the 2007 Tony Award for Jay Johnson: The Two and Only.

 Early life

 Kreppel was born in Kingston, New York, to Adele and Irv Kreppel.
-He later moved to Boston to attend Emerson College, and graduated with honors as a member of the Class of 1969.
+He later moved to Boston to attend Emerson College.

 Career

 Kreppel started his acting career by starring in the improvisational theater group, "The Proposition," which included Jane Curtin, Josh Mostel, Judith Kahan, and Munson Hicks.
 When the group moved to New York, Kreppel began starring in off-Broadway plays, including Godspell and Tuscaloosa's Calling Me...

 While appearing at the New York Shakespeare Festival, he notably starred with Meryl Streep in the musical, Alice in Concert, by Elizabeth Swados.
 Kreppel also performed in Agamemnon (as part of chorus) and The Comedy of Errors in the late 1970s.